 The only way to determine which laser vision correction procedure is right for you is to schedule a personal consultation.
 During your consultation, we will thoroughly evaluate your eye health and vision needs to determine the appropriate treatment option.
 Utilizing state-of-the-art technology and equipment to diagnose your vision problems and design a customized treatment plan leads to the best visual outcomes.

+Are you interested in learning more about LASIK Eye Surgery?
 Get started on the road towards crisper and clearer vision by scheduling a consultation with us.
 Contact Herzig Eye Institute to speak to a member of our team today.